franklyinnovations/bot-framework/README.md

-# Botler - build contextual chat bots
+# Botler - Build contextual chat bots

 Botler was developed to let [fynd](https://fynd.me) build a contextual-aware chatbot to be everyone's favorite personal shopper.
 We found that many chatbots and pre-exisiting chatbot frameworks were fine at simple action => response behavior, but weren't great at using contextual clues to prove a more fluid experience.